Fred-Pi/Little-Lemon-Restaurant/README.md

 # Capstone project for the Meta Front-End Developer Professional Certificate

-This website showcases a booking application on the Little Lemon Website.
+This project showcases a booking application on the Little Lemon Website.
 This was created with React Components to show an understanding of utilizing React for creating the website.
 This also features utilzing API calls.

 ## Features